 Have you ever heard the phrase, “teamwork makes the dream work”?
 It may seem like a trivial or overused statement; however, it has some validity.
 Creating a sense of camaraderie among the team is essential to the communication between employees.
 Think about this, if you were in the middle of a project and had a question or needed an opinion about how to complete a task— would you ask someone in the office that you did not trust?
 The management team must ensure that all employees have a sense of unity that will invite associates to enlist the help of coworkers.

 Leaders can foster opportunities for employee interactions by organizing company activities.
 As said by Atanu Shaw, team-building activities reduce employee stress, but “…it also gives everyone a chance to bond with each other” (Shaw, 2019).
 While it may seem like an unnecessary expense, it is essential to the overall financial prosperity of the organization.
 While mulling over the fee of a company outing, think about the potential for increased productivity of employees who have built relationships with one another.
 Now compare it to an office of individuals who are unfamiliar with one another and have not formed connections with fellow team members.
 Which group of employees will be more likely to produce more, help one another, and feel comfortable pitching new ideas?
 The employees who have been given the opportunity to develop work relationships and friendships with colleagues are bound to produce more.

 Implement Corporate Social Responsibility

-One significant aspect that sets managers apart from leaders is the implementation of corporate social responsibility (CSR) efforts by the business.
-There are many ways to fulfill this leadership task such as becoming more sustainable, volunteering, or giving back to various charities and organizations.
+One significant aspect that sets managers apart from leaders in the implementation of corporate social responsibility (CSR) efforts by the business.
+There are many ways to fulfil this leadership task such as becoming more sustainable, volunteering, or giving back to various charities and organizations.
 Nowadays the environmental and social efforts put forth by businesses are taken into consideration when employees decide where they choose to apply.

 To Sum It Up